cjohansen/m1p/Readme.md

 ### But what about multiple languages?

 Seems a little weird for an "i18n library" to not touch on how to switch between different languages and locales, no?
-As initially stated: m1p isn't really an i18n library.

 Turns out switching between dictionaries isn't the hard part: just check the current locale and select the right dictionary to pass to `interpolate`:

 ```clj
 (def dictionary-opts